Nadital/Group_Project_BCB546X-Fall2017/Mao_et_al-2015.md

 [![phyla_dairy_cattle_BCB_group_project.jpg](https://s7.postimg.org/5mac9v1sr/phyla_dairy_cattle_BCB_group_project.jpg)](https://postimg.org/image/ki8vhgd7b/)

 In the original paper, the data analysis was comprehensive but lacked documentation.
 Per the materials and methods, the amplicons were paired-end seqeunced on an Illumina MiSeq platform and raw FASTQ files were receved.
 These raw FASTQ files were demultiplexed and quality filtered using QIIME 1.70 with a variety of criteria.
 Unassembled reads were discarded.
 They clustered OTUs with a 97% similarity cut-off using UPARSE.
 They used UCHIME to identify and remove chimeric sequences.
-The most abundant sequences within each OTU were designated as 'representative sequences' and aligned against the core set of Greengenes 13.5 using PYNAST with the default parameters set by QIIME.
-A PH Lane mask supplied by QIIME was used to remove hypervariable regions from the aligned sequences.
-FASTTREE was used to create a phylogenetic tree of the representative sequences.
-Sequences were classified using the Ribosomal Database Project (RDP) classifier with a standard minimum support threshold of 80%.
+They designated ‘representative sequences’ as the most abundant sequences within each OTU.
+These representative sequences were then aligned against Greengenes 13.5 using PYNAST.
+Alignment was conducted with the default parameters set by QIIME.
+QIIME-provided PH Lane mask was used to remove hypervariable regions from the aligned sequences.
+The authors then generated a phylogenetic tree of the assigned representative sequences, using FASTTREE.
+Finally, sequence classification was conducted with the Ribosomal Database Project (RDP) with an 80 % standard minimum support threshold.

-*Explanation of technical details of analysis replication*
+**<i>Explanation of technical details of analysis replication**</i>

+*MOTHUR*
+SRA Database
+SRA Toolkit was needed to download the sequences.
+We also downloaded the sequences with the ENA Quality Control: We needed to transform the data into something more manageable.
+This included truncating reads based on quality, culling reads based on false read lengths, removal of chimeras and assigning groups and names to each sequence (Mothur only).
+This then allowed us to align the file to a reference database.
+Alignment: We compared sequences to a reference database that contained comprehensive coverage of sequences.
+Any portion of the sequences that was not covered in the alignment, however, were removed via this step.
+Once aligned, the files would fit the classification and not confuse the later commands with mismatched base pairs.
+Classification: This step was needed to assign taxonomical classification to each OTU.
+At this step, we turn the data into workable data, and we can begin to understand Who is there (based on 16s only, with a 97% cutoff)
+Visualization: in this step, using the Qiime software and R software, we were able to replicate the abundance stacked bar-chart that represent relative abundance percentages of present phyla.
+This was the ultimate end of our work, as it provided a comparable graph (only one sample was used, possibly explaining variation in data).